 It is important to install winter tires on all four wheels to help retain traction during cornering, braking, and accelerating.
 Failure to do so could reduce traction to an unsafe level or adversely affect handling.
 Do not mix tires of different design as this could also negatively affect overall tire road grip.
-Volvo recommends 195/65 R15 winter tires on 15'' steel wheels on all C 70 models including those equipped with 16'', 17'' or 18'' wheels.
+Volvo recommends 185/65 R15 winter tires on 15'' wheels on all front wheel drive S/V 70 models\\ including models equipped with 16'' or 17'' wheels.